FelipeConsole/FelipeConsole/README.md

 Physicist.
 With some knowledge of Gravity, General Relativity, and this kind of things.
 Interested in a bunch of uncorrelated and correlated stuff.

-Studying Machine Learning (or statistics ?), deep learning, and all of this hype.
+Studying Machine Learning, deep learning, and all of this hype.